 - Bergmann Maschinenbau GmbH & Co.
 KG

 We are currently still working on the final program for 2020.
-In order to get an idea of what the program of the SUL 2019 looked like, you can take a look at the program of 2019: Program SUL 2019.
+In order to get an idea of what the program of the SUL 2019 looked like, please refer to the program of 2019: Program SUL 2019.

-Our faculty offers 5 ECTS credit points for attending the Summer University.
+Our faculty offers 5 ECTS (credit points) for attending the Summer University.
 The 5 ECTS are awarded for attendance at the lectures, atttendance at the company visits and for passing the final exam.
 The final exam will take place at the end of the two-week program and will cover the topics of the lectures.
 The final exam will will be graded.
-The participant's home university decides on whether the 5 ECTS credit points are recognized towards your degree.
+Your home university decides on whether the 5 ECTS are recognized towards your degree.

 All participants will receive a Certifiacte of Attendance and a Transcript of Records.
 Please note that attendance and successful completion of the program is required for receiving 5 ECTS and a Certificate of Attendance.